 Keep your RV cool by using a ceiling vent to remove hot air

 Because it’s a ceiling fan, it takes the warm air (since hot air rises) and pushes it out of the RV.
-This pulls in fresh air from the windows – not necessarily cooler air, but the air movement is always better when trying to cool off than still air.
+This pulls in fresh air from the windows – not necessarily cooler air, but the air movement is always better when trying to cool off than having still air in your RV.

-It’s also a reversible roof fan, so if our RV is filled with hot air when we get back at the end of the day (or if we forgot to open all of our RV windows while we were out during the afternoon sun) then we can pull cool air down into the RV instead of trying to push hot air out.
+It’s also a reversible roof fan, so if our RV is filled with hot air when we get back at the end of the day (or if we forgot to open all of our RV windows while we were out during the afternoon on a sunny day), we can pull cool air down into the RV instead of trying to push hot air out.

-We have a second vent in our bathroom, so we’ll often run that one with the door open to create additional airflow.
+We have a second vent in our bathroom, and we’ll often run that one as well with the door open to create additional airflow.

 Use your RV roof vents to the fullest